aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 It is an error to attempt a query with an unsupported operation.

 Because beacons might be truncated, these queries are expected to return false positive results.
-After retrieving records in this way, the decrypted records are be examined, comparing the [source field](#definitions) values to the query values, and non-matching items discarded.
+After retrieving items in this way, the decrypted items are be examined, comparing the [source field](#definitions) values to the query values, and non-matching items discarded.